 Museum Complex

-• 1867 Matheson House: The Matheson House, one of the three oldest residences in Gainesville, was completed in 1867 by James Douglas Matheson, an emigrant from South Carolina and a prominent merchant.
-For more information on this historic home please visit the Matheson House page.
+- Historic Matheson House: The Matheson House, one of the three oldest residences in Gainesville, was completed in the late 1850s by Alexander Matheson, an emigrant from Camden, South Carolina.
+The House is currently closed for rehabilitation.
+Read more about this important project here: https://mathesonmuseum.org/matheson-house-rehabilitation-project/.

 Newsletters